Sutherland Primary Academy - Organisations

 We provide quality first teaching to support all children within the classroom but, where necessary, extra support may be provided in a small group or one to one basis.

 Our school provision map shows the range of interventions in place to support pupils when a need has been identified.
 The teacher or a teaching assistant will work with children to deliver the programme of support.
-The Inclusion Leader and the SENCO will oversee the programme and their role will involve helping to plan resources, timetabling support and liaising with any other professionals working with the child.
-The planned programme of support will be explained by the class teacher as part of regular meetings.
-There may also be planned meetings with the SENCO.
+The SENCo will oversee the programme and their role will involve helping to plan resources, timetabling support and liaising with any other professionals working with the child.

 The progress of children receiving additional support will be monitored to ensure that the programme of support is having the impact we are expecting.

-We have an Inclusion Governor who is responsible for overseeing the SEN policy and who is aware of current provision in the school.
-This governor is Rebecca Bather.
+We have an Inclusion Trustee who is responsible for overseeing the SEN policy and who is aware of current provision in the school.
+This trustee is Mr I Macdonald.

 How will teaching approaches and the curriculum be matched to my child or young person's needs?